 Getting It In

-As far as achieving anal penetration goes, it helps immensely if the receiving partner is turned on.
+As far as achieving anal penetration goes, it helps immensely if the receiver is turned on.
 You can stimulate them with a clean hand, or they can stimulate themselves to help with the whole procedure.
 Most people also find anal sex as a whole more enjoyable when they’re aroused.

-The receiving partner should try to relax as much as possible… although trying to relax can often be a contradiction in terms.
+The receiver should try to relax as much as possible… although trying to relax is usually about as effective as trying not to think of the Queen of England.
 Some people find it helpful to bear down when receiving anal, as though trying to push something out of their ass rather than accept it in.
-This can feel strange, but it is an effective and simple way of relaxing the sphincters and facilitating penetration.
+This can feel strange, but it’s a pretty effective way to relax the ol’ sphincters.

-The penetrating partner should not have to push excessively hard.
-If you can’t penetrate your partner, the solution is not to keep pushing harder and harder, but to try and find a way to help them relax more, or go back to stretching and training them with fingers, butt plugs or other toys.
+You shouldn’t have to push very hard to penetrate your partner’s ass.
+If you can’t get it in, the solution is not to keep pushing harder, but to try and find a way to help them relax more, or go back to stretching and training them with fingers, butt plugs or other toys.

 Once you are fully inside your partner, it’s up to them how things proceed.
-Some receivers find a faster, rougher pace more comfortable than a slow one.
+Some receivers actually find a faster, rougher pace more comfortable than a slow one.
 Some only find it enjoyable if it is accompanied by manual stimulation.
 Some will find it painful and some will not.
-Talk to your partner and let their reactions be your guide for what pace to set.
+Ask them.
+Experiment.
+Find out what works for you.

 You’ll Shit Yourself

 Not true, if you take even minor precautions.
 Your rectum is generally free of anything but slight residue except when you’re about to have a bowel movement.
 Therefore (can’t believe I’m about to write this): don’t take it in the ass when you need to shit.
 Simple.